-- If you are a female, come through the west side entrance to the mosque and prayer hall.
+- If you are a female, enter the mosque and prayer hall through the west side entrance.
 If you are a man, enter on the south side.
 There will almost certainly be ushers directing you to the proper entrance.

-- Remove your shoes before entering the Dargah.
+- Remove your shoes before entering the dargah.
 Locate a shoe rack or tiny area adjacent to the door to store your shoes.
-Additional personal belongings can be stored there if desired, but it may be safer to bring them with you.
+If desired, additional personal belongings can be stored there, but it may be safer to bring them with you.
 As a gesture of gratitude, tip the people at the entryway for Rs.5 (6 cents USD) when you receive your shoes back.
-While small bags and purses are permitted within the mosque, hiking backpacks and other bulky items of luggage should be left outside.
+While small bags and purses are permitted within the mosque, hiking backpacks and other bulky luggage items should be left outside.

 - Set your phone to silent mode or shut it off entirely.
 Respect that this is a sacred space by turning off your phone.
-Disruptive ringing and texting are considered insulting to the saint and other Muslims, so keep your phone in your pocket and avoid taking it out for any reason.
-If you bring your phone in and it rings, you may receive some unfavorable looks and may even be asked to leave.
+Disruptive ringing and texting insult the saint and other Muslims, so keep your phone in your pocket and avoid taking it out.
+If you bring your phone in and it rings, you may receive unfavorable looks and may even be asked to leave.

-- Offer prayers, flowers, and chador to the saint in order to gain his blessings.
-Purchase fresh flowers or chadar (cloth coverings) from a nearby vendor and give them at Baba Pir Haji Ali’s tomb as an offering.
+- Offer prayers, flowers, and a chador to the saint to gain his blessings.
+Purchase fresh flowers or chadar (cloth coverings) from a nearby vendor and give them to Baba Pir Haji Ali’s tomb as an offering.

-Prepare yourself for someone standing close to the tomb to sweep your shoulders and head with a feathered broom.
-Concentrate on being present and receptive to the blessing in order to demonstrate respect and make it more joyful.
+Prepare for someone standing close to the tomb to sweep your shoulders and head with a feathered broom.
+Concentrate on being present and receptive to the blessing to demonstrate respect and make it more joyful.

-On your way out, if you have a Mauli (a red fabric bracelet), you can tie it to the Grilled gate placed in the center of the prayer hall between the two doors.
-Outside of the shrine, some of the vendors selling chador have been known to be quite aggressive in their sales practices, so be prepared for that.
+On your way out, if you have a Mauli (a red fabric bracelet), you can tie it to the Grilled gate in the center of the prayer hall between the two doors.
+Outside the shrine, some vendors selling chador have been quite aggressive in their sales practices, so be prepared for that.

 Any other information

 Best Time to Visit: Mumbai has beautiful weather throughout the year.
-With the exception of the summers, the climate is rather stable.
+Except for the summers, the climate is relatively stable.
 However, the best time to visit is between July and April.
-Throughout this time period, you will be reasonably comfortable.
+Throughout this period, you will be reasonably comfortable.

-On the 16th of each Islamic month, following Namaaz-e-Isha (17th Shab), a special program of Milad and prayers is held in commemoration of Pir Haji Ali Shah Bukhari’s URS (R.A.).
-Niyaaz is distributed by the Trust to everybody present.
+- On the 16th of each Islamic month, following Namaaz-e-Isha (17th Shab), a special program of Milad and prayers is held in commemoration of Pir Haji Ali Shah Bukhari’s U.R.S.
+(R.A.).
+The Trust to everybody present distributes Niyaaz.

-Eid-E-Milad-un-Nabi: To commemorate Eid-E-Milad-un-Nabi – the 12th Rabi-al Awal (Birth Anniversary of Prophet Mohamed (S.A.W.S. ), the Trust hosts a viewing of the Prophet’s hallowed relics following Namaaz-e-Zuhr.
+- Eid-E-Milad-un-Nabi: To commemorate Eid-E-Milad-un-Nabi – the 12th Rabi-al Awal (Birth Anniversary of Prophet Mohamed (S.A.W.S.), the Trust hosts a viewing of the Prophet’s holy relics following Namaaz-e-Zuhr.
 At dusk (Maghrib), prayers are offered (Fateha), and Niyaaz is distributed.